chef/chef-web-docs/chef_master/source/install_windows.rst

 Use MSI Installer
 -----------------------------------------------------
-A Microsoft Installer Package (MSI) is available for installing the Chef Infra Client on a Microsoft Windows machine at `Chef Downloads <https://downloads.chef.io/>`__
+A Microsoft Installer Package (MSI) is available for installing Chef Infra Client on a Microsoft Windows machine at `Chef Downloads <https://downloads.chef.io/>`__

 Run as a Scheduled Task
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The Chef Infra Client can be run as a scheduled task.
-On the Microsoft Windows platform, a scheduled task provides more visibility, configurability, and reliability around log rotation and permissions, as compared to running the Chef Infra Client as a service.
+Chef Infra Client can be run as a scheduled task.
+On the Microsoft Windows platform, a scheduled task provides more visibility, configurability, and reliability around log rotation and permissions, as compared to running Chef Infra Client as a service.
 A scheduled task:

 * Prevents log rotation issues, such as filling a disk partition
 * Does not have an indeterminate status, such as a service for which only the watcher is "running"